sparkflows/writing-new-node/README.md

 ## Developing with IntelliJ

+IntelliJ can be downloaded from https://www.jetbrains.com/idea/

+    Add the scala plugin into IntelliJ.
     Import fire-examples as a Maven project into IntelliJ.

 ## Developing with Eclipse

+Scala IDE for Eclipse can be downloaded from http://scala-ide.org/

     Import fire-examples as a Maven project into Eclipse.

 # Running the example workflows on a Spark Cluster